FirstLegoLeague/fllscoring/readme.md

 (Only) when XML definition files have changed:
 -----------------------------

+- run `grunt challenge`

+This will rebuild html, pdf and js versions of the challenge.
+This can also be done individually if you'd wish:

 - run `grunt html`
 - run `grunt pdf`
 - run `grunt js`

-This will rebuild html, pdf and js versions of the challenge.

 These files are also included in the repo: `challenges/html`, `challenges/pdf`, `challenges/js`